France

 Access to health care is a major challenge.
 Trans people do not receive any information on how to obtain medical care specific to their needs.

-The prison service keeps a record of elderly prisoners
+The prison administration keeps a record of incarcerated elderly people

 The number of elderly prisoners increased by 5.44% between January 2021 and 31 December 2021.
 There were 2,720 in January 2021.